Daniel2724/Serious-Projects/README.md

 * Colculate th average of the grades for each class spesific and for all clases together.
 * And even a littel bit more.
 > And why it is School_Grades_2 ? : Simply because I wrote a code like this before but it was bad and i wrote it again.

-It was the first project were i use a lot of while loops (and in some point it started to be a mess because I forgot to write a code line that will make zero every variable in the while loop)
+> It was the first project were I use a lot of while loops (and in some point it started to be a mess because I forgot to write a code line that will make zero every variable in the while loop)

-(Here I am 15.5 year all and in the middle of my second month in software engineering)
+### (Here I am 15.5 year all and in the middle of my second month in software engineering)

 // this project not yet complited !!!